ducanh3005/KlingTool/README.md

 - **Queued**: Indicates waiting status

 ### Download Features
-- **Individual Download**: Each completed video has its own download button
+- **Individual Download**: Each completed video has its own download button with custom filename
-- **Download All**: Bulk download all completed videos with 1-second delay between each
+- **Download All**: Bulk download all completed videos with custom filenames and 1-second delay between each
+- **Custom Filenames**: Videos are downloaded with names from the CSV `download_name` column
 - **Auto-refresh Stop**: Stops refreshing when all tasks are completed
 - **Video Metadata**: Shows duration, resolution, and cover image link

 ## 📊 Video Information

 When a video is completed, you'll see:
-- **Download Link**: Direct link to the video file
+- **Download Link**: Direct link to the video file with custom filename
 - **Duration**: Video length in seconds
 - **Resolution**: Width x Height
 - **Cover Image**: Thumbnail preview (if available)
+- **Custom Filename**: Downloaded video will use the name from CSV `download_name` column

 ## 🔧 Configuration